irshadshalu/irshadshalu.github.io/_posts/2020-07-26-cracking-entombe-maze-generation.md

 > The story of the algorithm is that one night after work, Duncan and I went out for a beer and ended up coming up with this “problem” of wondering whether one could generate an endless maze that always had a solution.
 At the time, we weren’t thinking of a game per se, it just seemed like an interesting puzzle for us to solve.
 We worked out the algorithm and, since I knew how to program a VCS system (Duncan was Vectrex only), I spent a weekend coding something up.
 We were surprised at the elegance of the algorithm as it gave us the ability to dial in a “difficulty factor” (via a bit setting) and we could prove that there was not only a point where it became unsolvable

-_(Here, “VCS system” refers to Atari Video Computer System)_
+_(Here, “VCS" refers to Atari Video Computer System and not Version Control System)_

 So the question I was actually interested in is

 ### Is it possible to come up with a maze generation algorithm which only produces a solvable maze using the 5 context bits (two bits to the left and three bits above)?

 Simply upon inspection, we can see that the maze that is generated within the game itself is unsolvable.
-Although the title of this post is about Entombe and it's mazes, we're past that and I am starting to question why this problem is on the list of unsolvable problems[^1].
-The maze generated isn't solvable and not special except for the aesthetics and a reddit thread about this in /r/programming seems to agree with me[^6], which sadly I stumbled upon only after spending enought time on this.
+Although the title of this post is about Entombe and it's mazes, we're past that and I am starting to question why this problem is even on the list of unsolvable problems[^1].
+The maze generated isn't solvable and not special except for the aesthetics of it.
+A reddit thread about this in /r/programming seems to agree with me[^6], which sadly I stumbled upon only after spending enough time on this.

 However, I will move on to defining a new problem and possibly try to answer it.